Custom Attributes in Entra ID -- Use Cases

 Use Cases Extension attributes Directory Extensions Schema Extensions Open Extensions Custom Security Attributes

-Visible on Profile Card Y N N N N
+Visible on Profile Card Y (Exclusive) N N N N

-Exchange Dynamic Groups Y N N N N
+Exchange Dynamic Groups Y (Exclusive) N N N N

 Group Dynamic Membership Rule Y Y N N N